symbol/symbol-docs/source/concepts/mosaic.rst

 Enumeration: uint8

 .. csv-table::
-    :header: "Id"; "Description"
+    :header: "Id", "Description"
     :delim: ;

     0x00; No flags present.
     0x01; The mosaic supply is mutable.
     0x02; The mosaic is transferable.
     0x04; The mosaic levy is mutable

 .. _mosaic-supply-change-direction: